VicReyes1/apiWTW/README.md

 $ npm i
 ```

-- To properly run this project, you'll need to authenticate users by using Firebase.
-We invite you to add an .env file manually in the root directory.
-Firstly, create your own firebase project and its database.
+- To properly run this project, authenticate users by using Firebase.
+Firstly, create a firebase project and its database.
+Then add a .env file manually in the root directory.
 Inside that .env file, add the following line:
 ```
 REACT_APP_ACCESS_KEY = {your access key here, without spaces, formatted in just one line}
 ```